 Find resources and situation updates here along with information specific to medical outreach.
 Resources include general guidelines for humanitarian response in emergencies as well as tools with information on current emergencies.
 Access information provided by US and international sources, such as the CDC, NIH and WHO and learn how you can help.

-The virus reported in 188 countries/regions with the U.S. currently facing the largest outbreak.
-Spain and Italy in the early stages of the pandemic had a much higher death rate, reflecting an aging population and the fact that the virus is most deadly to the elderly and those with underlying health issues.
-Countries taking an early systematic and vigorous approach to stemming the outbreak saw a leveling off and decline in reported cases, highlighting the impact of prevention and protection programs while other countries such as Brazil and Russia that have been slower to respond continue to see the infection rate accelerate.
-Italy and Spain shut down as the outbreak intensified and other countries closed their borders, steps that have helped to slow the spread and offer a cautious path toward reopening.
+Of the 188 countries/regions infected, the U.S. faces the largest outbreak.
+Spain and Italy in the early stages of the pandemic had a much higher death rate, reflecting an aging population – the virus is most deadly to the elderly and those with underlying health issues.
+Countries taking an early systematic approach to stemming the outbreak saw a leveling off and decline in reported cases, highlighting the impact of prevention and protection programs while other countries such as Brazil and Russia that have been slower to respond continue to see the infection rate accelerate.
+Italy and Spain shut down as the outbreak intensified and other countries closed their borders, steps that slowed the spread and offered a cautious path toward reopening.
 Countries such as New Zealand, Vietnam and Senegal have set a standard for controlling the outbreak early by quickly establishing and following strict disease control protocols.

 CDC COVID-19 General Fact Sheet